agryashu23/Complaint-Management/README.md

 - ReactJS
 - NodeJS, ExpressJS
 - MongoDB
+### Implementation an app for both users and verifying agents/contractors using Flutter and Dart, leveraging an admin panel for the entire process.
+The project is implemented using ReactJS as the framework, MongoDB as the database, and Digital Ocean as the hosting server
   ![WhatsApp Image 2023-11-22 at 11 58 57_d12f3f36](https://github.com/agryashu23/Complaint-Management/assets/60836876/27338001-6ca2-4a3e-b860-5223d9bedd82)
   ## Admin Panel
   ![WhatsApp Image 2023-11-22 at 11 58 57_d12f3f36](https://github.com/agryashu23/Complaint-Management/assets/60836876/3030a410-3a79-4a60-b29a-966480385603)